1989:

 from Disney Channel's

-The Suite Life of Zack and Cody.
+The Suite Life of Zack and Cody

-The Tipton Building itself doesn't
+The Tipton Building itself didn't

 exist; shots of the building's

-exterior are pictures of the
+exterior were pictures of the

 Fairmont Hotel in Vancouver,